smcolash/retroblinken/README.md

 - R/S

 ```
-0010 DB FF      IN   0xff     ; read IO address 0xff into register A
+0010 DB FF      IN   0xff     ; read IO port 0xff into register A
 0012 2F         CMA           ; invert the bits in register A
-0013 D3 FF      OUT  0xff     ; write register A to IO address 0xff
+0013 D3 FF      OUT  0xff     ; write register A to IO port 0xff
 0015 C3 00 00   JMP  0x0000   ; jump to address 0x0000
 ```